ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 | Terminal Password  | hadoop  | hadoop  | {password-of-azure}  |

 > Note: **Host Name** values are unique for VMware & Azure Sandbox compared to the table.
-For VMware and VirtualBox, **Host Name** is located on welcome screen.
-For Azure, **Host Name** is located under **Public IP Address** on Sandbox Dashboard.
-For Azure users, the terminal **username** and **password** is one you created while deploying the sandbox on azure.
-For VMware and VirtualBox users, terminal password changes after first login.
+For VMware and VirtualBox, **Host Name** is located on the Welcome screen.
+For Azure, **Host Name** is located under **Public IP Address** on the Sandbox Dashboard.
+For Azure users, you created the terminal **username** and **password** while deploying the Sandbox on Azure.
+For VMware and VirtualBox users, you change the terminal password after first login.

-If it is your first time SSH'ing into the sandbox VM, it may prompt you to change the default 'hadoop' password.
-Please run this command and provide a stronger password:
+If it is your first time using the Sandbox VM, you might be prompted to change the default 'hadoop' password.
+Run the following command and provide a stronger password:
 ```
 ssh -p 2222 root@localhost
 root@localhost's password: